Code of Conduct

 6. Marketing and Public Relations Policies

 The Catholic Health System fairly and accurately represents itself, its services, and its capabilities to the public.
 Marketing practices recognize the dignity of the person, freedom of speech and assembly, and the importance of freedom of the press.
-Marketing materials accurately reflect those services available, the level of licensure and accreditation in place, and comply with applicable laws and regulations governing truth in advertising and non discrimination under the Public Health Service Act and the Rehabilitation Act of 1973, and other applicable state and federal laws and regulations.
+Marketing materials accurately reflect those services available, the level of licensure and accreditation in place, and comply with applicable laws and regulations governing truth in advertising and non-discrimination under the Public Health Service Act and the Rehabilitation Act of 1973, and other applicable state and federal laws and regulations.
 Marketing associates use their best efforts to adhere to the Code of Professional Standards as adopted by the Governing Assembly of the Public Relations Society of America.
+Marketing practices or benefits designs that discriminate on the basis of disability or other prohibited bases are not allowed.

 7. Admission, Transfer, and Discharge Policies